Membership Inference Attacks against Diffusion Models: Discussion

-Overall, DDIM is vulnerable to membership inference attacks compared to DCGAN when the training sizes are small.
+We perform the attacks on three target models, i.e., their number of training samples is 12,000, 6000, and 600 images, to evaluate the impact of number of training samples on a membership inference attack.
+The results are shown in Fig~\ref{fig:roc_size} and Table~\ref{tab:attack_eval_total}, where the number of epochs is changed depending on the number of training samples in order to align the number of images trained by the model.
+Overall, DDIM is vulnerable to membership inference attacks compared to DCGAN when the number of training samples is small.
 We analyze this result in detail below.
 We also note that FID for DCGAN on CIFAR-10 is high because DCGAN is unsuitable for the dataset.
 Indeed, we found many strange images, although we omit the detail due to the space limitation.
 Consequently, we focus on results on CelebA.

-First, in the white-box setting, Fig.~\ref{fig:roc_size} shows a remarkable phenomenon: DDIM is more vulnerable to the membership inference attack than DCGAN for small training sizes but is more resistant for large training sizes.
+First, in the white-box setting, Fig.~\ref{fig:roc_size} shows a remarkable phenomenon: DDIM is more vulnerable to the membership inference attack than DCGAN for small number of training samples but is more resistant for large number of training samples.
 For instance, DDIM is vulnerable in the white-box setting until 6000 images.
 After that, according to the columns of CelebA in Table~\ref{tab:attack_eval_total}, AUCROC and ASR of DDIM for 12,000 images are 0.064 smaller and 0.044 smaller than DCGAN, respectively.

-We also found remarkable results in the black-box setting: for small training sizes, DDIM is significantly vulnerable compared to DCGAN.
+We also found remarkable results in the black-box setting: for small number of training samples, DDIM is significantly vulnerable compared to DCGAN.
 Notably, AUCROC and ASR of DDIM for 600 images are 0.24 higher and 0.19 higher than DCGAN, respectively.
-Meanwhile, after the training size is 6,000, the result of DDIM for each model is identical to that of DCGAN for any metrics.
-It means that DDIM is vulnerable to a membership inference attack for small training sizes instead of providing lower FID.
+Meanwhile, after the number of training samples is 6,000, the result of DDIM for each model is identical to that of DCGAN for any metrics.
+It means that DDIM is vulnerable to membership inference attacks for small number of training samples instead of providing lower FID.